oracle-livelabs/database/23cfree/create-views/create-views.md

     ```
 	![Creating the genre view](images/genre-dv.png " ")

 2. On the other hand, we can use a GraphQL syntax to create the view.
 In this example we will create the `movies_dv` duality view.
 With GraphQL we will rely on the database to work out the relationships between the tables.
-The `movies_dv` lists out movie details including an array of generes within movie_details.
-Since this is for the movie_details table we set those to @insert, @update, @delete.
-You can either click the trash to clear the worksheet or delete what is there before pasting the code below.
+The `movies_dv` lists out movie details including an array of genres.
+We will also set this view to @insert, @update, @delete.
+You can either click the trash icon to clear the worksheet or delete what is there before pasting the code below.
 Copy the GraphQL syntax below and click **Run Script**

 	```
 	<copy>